simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 02 Chat Azure.md

 ---
 **Part 4 - Try Spring AI's `ChatClient`**

-Now we can use the ChatClient to make API calls to Amazon Bedrock and any of its hosted models.
+Now we can use the ChatClient to make API calls to the Azure-hosted OpenAI models.

-8. **TODO-05**:  Open `src/main/java/com/example/client/AzureClient.java`.
+8. **TODO-05**:  Open `src/main/java/com/example/client/AIClientImpl.java`.
     - Use a stereotype annotation to mark this class as a Spring bean.
-    - Use another annotation to assign it to the **azure** profile.

 ```
 @Component
-@Profile("azure")
-public class AzureClient implements AIClient {
+public class AIClientImpl implements AIClient {
 ```
-- Note: the `@Profile` annotation will be useful later when we want our application to switch between AWS, OpenAI, Azure, Ollama, etc.

 9. **TODO-06**: Create a constructor for this bean.
     - Inject a ChatModel object into the constructor.